 1898 – On April 26, he is sworn into Company C, Sixth Infantry Regiment, Illinois Volunteers.
 He serves as a private in the Spanish-American War; on July 11 Carl and his company board a ship to Guantanamo Bay and they arrive on the 17th.
 On the 25th, Carl is involved in battle in Guanica, Puerto Rico, where he is assigned company detail.
 The armistice ends the war on August 12, and Carl returns to Galesburg on September 21.
 As a veteran, he enrolls as a special student at Lombard College, even though he is not a high school graduate.

-1899 – Carl receives an appointment to West Point but fails the entrance exams in math and grammar on June 6.
+1899 – Carl receives an appointment to West Point, but fails the entrance exams in math and grammar on June 6.
 He returns to Lombard College and becomes editor of the college journal and yearbook and captain of the basketball team.
 Encouraged by Professor Philip Green Wright at Lombard, he begins writing in earnest.

 1902-07 – He leaves college without a degree, sells stereopticon slides and viewers, and writes for the Galesburg Evening Mail, using the pseudonym "Crimson.”
 His first poem is published in the literary magazine The Thistle in 1902.
-His first collection of poetry and prose, In Reckless Ecstasy, is published in 1904 as a booklet by Professor Wright.
+His first collection of poetry and prose, In Reckless Ecstasy, is published by Professor Wright in 1904 as a booklet.
 As Charles Sandburg, he is active in the Social Democratic Party of Wisconsin, lecturing and writing against the exploitation of workers and calling for the end of child labor practices.

 1908 – He marries Lilian Steichen, who shares his interest in social reform and human rights.
 He nicknames her Paula; she encourages him to reclaim his birth name, Carl.
 She is the sister of painter and photographer Edward Steichen, who becomes Sandburg’s lifelong friend.

 1909-13 – Sandburg writes and edits for several newspapers and magazines.
 His daughter Margaret is born June 3, 1911.
-His daughter Madeline dies in childbirth in November 1913.
+His daughter Madeline dies at birth in November 1913.

 1914 – His poems are published in Poetry: A Magazine of Verse.
 He wins a cash award for best poems of the year and is discovered by publisher Alfred Harcourt.